popojargo/pouchdb-dump-select/README.md

 #Note
-This package is **not stable yet**, so don't you it in a production environment.
-CLI parameters and functions might changes.
+This package is **not stable yet**, so don't put it in a production environment.
+CLI parameters and functions might change.
 I will try to write a changelog if it happens.